 I also occasionally use heart rate during a run to get feedback.
 This is usually the case for an easy run without a planned workout.
 I try to keep my heart rate in a low range – approximately 130 to 140 – to make sure I’m not pushing the pace too much.

 The graph above is a good example of the problem in practice.
 I took this chart form my long run last week – an easy 11 mile run.

 After about a half hour, my heart rate varied quite a bit and the reading spiked to 160 several times.
 It’s possible I went over some hills, but unlikely that those readings are accurate.
 But clearly, after the 50 minute mark, the heart rate reading spikes to 180.
 It fluctuates a bit and briefly recovers, but for the majority of the rest of the run it’s clearly way too high.

-If you plan on incorporating heart rate training into your workout routine, this just won’t do.
-Thankfully, my Garmin HRM Dual seems to have fixed the problem.
+If you plan on incorporating heart rate training into your workout routine – whether to get feedback during a run or to analyze data after the fact – this just won’t do.

-Example of Heart Rate Data from a Garmin Heart Rate Monitor – HRM Dual
+Example of Heart Rate Data from a Chest Strap Heart Rate Monitor

-Let’s compare that graph above to an example from this morning’s run – using a Garmin HRM Dual to track my heart rate.
+Let’s compare that graph above to an example from a different run – using a Garmin HRM Dual to track my heart rate.